 - Fresh tuna steaks,

-- Japanese miso paste,
+- Japanese miso paste, a fermented bean product

 - Sesame seeds,